andrescn20/andrescn20/README.md

 #### Hello there :muscle:

-Im a Mechanical Engineering, Web Developer and University Professor.
+Im a Mechanical Engineer, Web Developer and University Professor.
 Im passionate about education and creating with purpose.
 Based in Costa Rica:costa_rica:

 - :book: Programming Professor at [Cenfotec](https://ucenfotec.ac.cr/)
 - :hammer_and_wrench:	Currently working on and Educational App: [Project Newton](https://projectnewton.andrescn20.com/)